Internal + Donor Funded Awards

 2. have a minimum CGPA of 3.00

-3. have a satisfactory (S) in all courses with an S/U assessment in the past term
+3. have a satisfactory (S) or IP in all courses with an S/U assessment in the past term

-4. have an outstanding or satisfactory annual progress report; if satisfactory with concerns, a clear plan must be outlined in the GPR
+4. have any other status than unsatisfactory in most recent progress report.
+If satisfactory with concerns, a clear plan must be outlined.

 4. Evaluation criteria: students should contact Graduate Studies with concerns regarding eligibility.